ajinkyabhuse3798/ACWTCoursework/README.md

 The maintenance collection is populated with the records created by users.
 Data in the collection;

-Car Registration (user can only select pre-registered cars under their username) Car make - Populated from Car collection based on reg number selected Car Model - same as car make. username - based on the user logged when the record is created Service Date - user input as the time of record creation Service cost - user input as the time of record creation Service Paid - user input as the time of record creation, can be yes / no Service Description - - user input at the time of record creation short description of service Odometer Reading - user input as the time of record creation Garage Name - selected from list of active garages in garage collection Garage Contact - populated from Garage collection based on reg number selected Garage Phone No. - as garage name above
+Car Registration (user can only select pre-registered cars under their username) Service Date - admin entres the date of delivery
+Service cost - admin entres cost
+Service Paid - if the cost is already oaid
+Service Description - - admin entres after checking the car Odometer Reading - admin entres after checking the car Garage Name - selected from list of active garages in garage collection Garage Contact - populated from Garage collection based on reg number selected Garage Phone No. - as garage name above